Generic Name: alogliptin (AL oh GLIP tin)

 Alogliptin is an oral diabetes medicine that helps control blood sugar levels.
 It works by regulating the levels of insulin your body produces after eating.

-Alogliptin is for people with type 2 diabetes.
-Alogliptin is sometimes used in combination with other diabetes medications, but is not for treating type 1 diabetes.
+Alogliptin is sometimes used in combination with other diabetes medications.

 Alogliptin may also be used for purposes not listed in this medication guide.

-Do not use this medicine if you are allergic to alogliptin, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use this medicine if you are allergic to alogliptin, or if you have diabetic ketoacidosis (call your doctor for treatment).

-To make sure alogliptin is safe for you, tell your doctor if you have:
+To make sure alogliptin is safe for you, tell your doctor if you have ever had:

 kidney disease (or if you are on dialysis);